ericoporto/ags-manual-wiki/UpgradeTo34.md

 Your native game resolution can now be anything, not limited to predefined variants anymore.

-Similarily, the engine is now capable of running any game in any display mode your system supports.
+Similarly, the engine is now capable of running any game in any display mode your system supports.
 To achieve this it uses scaling filter of player's choice, and additional simple image stretching when required.
 The setup program has been altered to reflect this feature.